4 F-5s H-5

 Gibson F-5, signed by Lloyd Loar on April 12, 1923.
 This beautiful Loar (sn 72857) was originally owned by Wallace Zeibarth, shown in the upper left of the photo below of the Albert Bellson quartet.
 He's in the upper left of the photo.
 (Bellson, as a teenager, was Gibson's youngest teacher-agent, and his brother Julius went on to become Gibson's historian.)
 It has its original Virzi, which gives it a beautiful, well-balanced tone.
 The fingerboard is unusually double-bound, with a black celluloid line (which on other examples is typically a layer of dyed pear wood), a thin line of ivoroid, and then a full-depth strip of ivoroid.
 The finish is worn off the back of the headstock.
 There is finish touchup on the back of the headstock.
 And it appears to have been refretted.
 It comes in its original Geib case. $175,000

 Video...
 Frank Solivan of the band Dirty Kitchen puts this mandolin up against Adam Steffey and our June 13, 1923 Loar.

 Gibson F-5, signed by Lloyd Loar on June 12, 1923.
 This Loar (sn 73641) went through a tough spell, leaving it with a big crack in the back, a crack in the rim, and some missing pieces in the back.
 Patches were spliced in (and are pretty obvious from the non-matching wood grain).
 And then it was sent to Gibson for a complete refinish.
-What didn't kill it made it stronger -- at least in sound. $89,000
+What didn't kill it made it stronger. $89,000

 Video...
 Adam Steffey takes on Frank Solivan (playing our Apr.
 12, 1923 Loar) in a battle of the Loars.